kasooja/cl-esa/README.md

-To create your own multilingual indices easily with the DBpedia triples based wiki dumps, you can follow the below steps:

 Considering an example run over English and French multilingual index.
 Download the clesa project.
+To create your own multilingual indices easily with the DBpedia triples based wiki dumps (with such DBpedia data, the project code would automatically utilize the English URIs as the pivot information to unify English and other language contents), you can follow the below steps:

 1. Find the relevant DBpedia triples files, e.g. download short or extended abstracts NT (n-triples) files for both English and French from http://wiki.dbpedia.org/Downloads2015-04.